data protection

 User's email address

-1. IP address of the accessing computer
+1. IP address of the requesting computer

 2. Date and time of registration